maieryo/maieryo.github.io/_pages/statmodeling.md

 author_profile: true
 ---
 # Open Data
 Life is full of statistical data, so why don't we take advantage of it?

-Single line blockquote:

-> Quotes are cool.
+As I live my life, I try to collect as much data as possible whenever I realize there is an opportunity.
+Here is a list of data I have collected, which may be of your use when in need of data to practice skills for statistical analysis or to teach a course for applied statistics.

 ## J-SLARF Stats SIG
 Japan Second Language Acquisition Forum